1938 Northern Ireland general election

 The 1938 Northern Ireland general election was held on 9 February 1938.
-Like all previous elections to the Parliament of Northern Ireland, it produced a large majority for the Ulster Unionist Party.
-The newly-formed Ulster Progressive Unionist Association came second in vote share, but won no seats.
+Like all previous elections to the Parliament of Northern Ireland, it produced a large majority for the Ulster Unionist Party, who won three-quarters of the seats.

+The newly formed Ulster Progressive Unionist Association came second in vote share, but won no seats.
+21 MPs were elected unopposed (40%), the vast majority of whom were Ulster Unionists.